“Spanish flair, Spanish sun, Spanish rides… and Spanish operations”

-Talking about those rides: I just named PortAventura’s three main rollercoasters.
+PortAventura Park’s two largest roller coasters can be found in the Asian area, at the back of the park.
 Dragon Khan and Shambhala make up the park’s iconic B&M knot.
 Believe me: both rides are superb.
-Dragon Khan was the first rollercoaster on Earth featuring 8 inversions and it’s still one of the most intense coasters in Europe.
-Some parts are a little rougher than you might expect from a B&M sitdown coaster, but it’s still great fun.
+Dragon Khan was the first roller coaster on Earth to feature 8 inversions and it’s still one of the most intense coasters in Europe.
+Some parts are a little rougher than you might expect from a B&M sit down coaster, but it’s still great fun.
 Shambhala is even better.
-This clear white mega coaster soars 76 meters above the ground and the trains reach speeds of up to 134 kilometres per hour.
+This clear white Mega Coaster soars 76 metres above the ground and the trains reach speeds of up to 134 kilometres per hour.
 Shambhala offers an amazing first drop, an unusual turnaround element and a few great moments full of airtime.
-This is definitely one of Europe’s very best rollercoasters and the Himalaya theme looks quite good.
+This is definitely one of Europe’s very best roller coasters and the Himalaya theme looks quite good.

 Overall, PortAventura feels like a very complete theme park.
-You will find lots of kiddie rides (especially in the Sesame Street themed area), there’s a good variety of shows and thrill seekers will adore PortAventura’s large selection of rollercoasters and flat rides.
+You will find lots of kiddie rides (especially in the Sesame Street themed area), there’s a good variety of shows and thrill seekers will adore PortAventura’s large selection of roller coasters and flat rides.
 I do miss a classic dark ride, though.
 By the way: be sure to visit Templo Del Fuego, my favourite attraction here.
 This continuously running show is set within an ancient Mexican temple and it features fire.
 Lots of fire, actually.
 Templo Del Fuego’s major downside is the fact that it doesn’t open very often.
 This show is expensive to perform, so PortAventura decided to run it on a very limited basis.

 BEAT THE CROWDS